TeamJM/journeymap-legacy/README.md

 * In a command window, go into the journeymap directory and invoke the Gradle build to setup the workspace:

 ```
-    gradlew.bat setupDecompWorkspace idea
+    gradlew.bat build
 ```

-* Open journeymap.ipr in IDEA
+* Open the journeymap-legacy folder in IDEA
-* Import Project from Gradle when prompted
+* Import Project from Gradle if prompted

 ### 3. Build the jars